 Concluding learning easy phrases in Japanese for tourists

 If you’ve made it this far, you must be really keen to learn Japanese so I wish you the best on your learning journey.
 Now you’re set to visit Japan with the basic phrases you’ll need, as well as how to pronounce them and the best context to use each.
 I hope you’ll also find my free PDF cheat sheet helpful, too!

 Hungry for more?
 I’ve have written about loads of tips and tricks for Japan, focused around how to be an invisible tourist while you’re there.
 If it’s your first trip or revisiting, my popular travel blog for Japan includes do’s and don’ts for etiquette, detailed itineraries, hidden gems, city guides, places you must visit in Japan and much more.
 Why not take a look while you’re here?

 If you found this helpful or know someone who is planning a trip to Japan, please share it around as it really helps me in return!
 You can also come and join me on Facebook, Pinterest, Instagram and TikTok for more Japan inspiration!

 Until next time,

 Like it?
 Pin it! 📌

-This post contains some affiliate links, at no extra cost to you.
-I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
-This helps with the costs of running my blog so I can keep my content free for you.
+This post about common Japanese phrases for tourists contains some affiliate links, at no extra cost to you.
+I may earn a small commission if you decide to make a purchase.
 As always, I only recommend a product or service that I genuinely love and use myself!